Momir Petković: As a coach

 Petković joined USA Wrestling as its Assistant National Greco-Roman Coach in May 2002.
 He assists in the training and recruitment of athletes for the U.S. Olympic Training Center resident athlete program.
 He also works on a variety of Greco-Roman National Team projects.

 He was a member of the 2000 U.S. Greco-Roman Olympic Team coaching staff, as well as the 2001 U.S. Greco-Roman World Team Coaching staff.
 The United States placed a strong third at both competitions, among what is considered the best Greco-Roman team performances in U.S. history.

-He has on occasion trained mixed martial arts fighters the likes of Matt Lindland and BJ Penn.
+He has on occasion trained mixed martial arts fighters the likes of Matt Lindland and B.J.
+Penn.
 BJ credited Momir with helping him defeat Matt Hughes at UFC 46 for the UFC Welterweight Championship.